28 Jan How to Fix and Stop a Running Toilet

 - If necessary, continue to adjust the float, flush the toilet, and check the level until you reach the ideal level.

 If your floating device (more casually referred to as a ‘float’) is filled with water, it’s going to sit deeper in the water because of the extra weight.
 If you unscrew your float and shake it, you’ll be able to hear and feel any water inside.
 If it’s water-logged, just go ahead and replace the mechanism.

 When All Else Fails – Call an Expert

 We hope that the above tips helped you understand how to fix a running toilet.
 If you’re still unable to stop the problem, you might have a bigger dilemma on your hands.
 It’s not uncommon for a running toilet to lead to inspection from a professional plumber.

-Have no fear – the team at All Dry USA knows how to get things dry, stop up leaks, and get your plumbing working the way it’s intended.
+Have no fear the restoration technicians All Dry USA knows how to get things dry, stop up leaks, and get your plumbing working the way it’s intended.
 If you need help to restore your toilet back to working condition, give us a call to discuss the problem.